CLRX/CLRX-mirror/doc/GcnInstrsVop1.md

 Opcode VOP1: 69 (0x45) for GCN 1.1; 76 (0x4c) for GCN 1.2
 Opcode VOP3A: 453 (0x1c5) for GCN 1.1; 396 (0x18c) for GCN 1.2
 Syntax: V_LOG_LEGACY_F32 VDST, SRC0
-Description: Approximate logarithm of base 2 from floating point value SRC0, and store result to VDST.
+Description: Approximate logarithm of the base 2 from floating point value SRC0, and store result to VDST.
 If SRC0 is negative then store -NaN to VDST.
 This instruction doesn't handle denormalized values regardless FLOAT MODE register setup.
 This instruction returns slightly different results than V_LOG_F32.